EdoardoCostantini/plotmispcr/README.md

-# Shiny app: Plot mi-spcr results
+# Shiny app: plot mi-spcr results

 This is a repository to host the `ui.R` and `server.R` and input file required by a shiny dashboard to dynamically sort through the results of the simulation study performed [here](https://github.com/EdoardoCostantini/mi-spcr)